SunlayGGX/Storm/README.md

 - **blowerAlpha (float, facultative)**: Set the blower visualization alpha channel.
 Must be between 0 and 1 included.
 Default value is 0.25.
 - **grid (vector3, facultative)**: Set the grid dimension.
 X coord will be the grid width, Z its depth and Y will be the height where the grid will be drawn.
 Note that X and Z will be ceiled.
 Default value is { x=10.0, y=0.0, z=10.0 }
 - **particleDisplay (boolean, facultative)**: Specify if Solids should be displayed as particle on start.
 If not, they will be displayed as meshes. "false" by default.
-- **constraintThickness (float, facultative)**: Specify the thickness of the line when visualizing the constraint.
+- **constraintThickness (positive float, facultative)**: Specify the thickness of the line when visualizing the constraint.
 It should be a positive non-zero value.
 Default is "General.particleRadius / 3.0".
 - **constraintColor (RGBAcolor, facultative)**: Specify the color of the line when visualizing the constraint.
 Default is { r=1.0, g=0.1, b=0.1, a=0.8 }.
-- **forceThickness (float, facultative)**: Specify the thickness of the line when visualizing the selected particle force.
+- **forceThickness (positive float, facultative)**: Specify the thickness of the line when visualizing the selected particle force.
 It should be a positive non-zero value.
 Default is "General.particleRadius / 3.0".
 - **forceColor (RGBAcolor, facultative)**: Specify the color of the line when visualizing the selected particle force.
 Default is { r=0.0, g=1.0, b=1.0, a=0.8 }.